Succulent Care Guide

 Light Requirements

-Succulents are serious sunbathers—they love soaking up those rays!
 Aim to give them at least 6 hours of sunlight per day to keep them happy and healthy.
-South-facing windows are the prime real estate for these sun-loving cuties, but east-facing windows work too!
-If your space doesn’t get much natural light, don’t worry—just put them in the brightest spot you can find.
+South-facing windows are the prime location for these sun-loving plants, but east-facing windows work too!
+If your space doesn’t get much natural light, don’t worry, just put them in the brightest spot you can find.

 Watering

-Let the soil dry out completely between waterings, usually every 2-3 weeks.
-Check the soil with your finger—if it feels bone dry, it’s time to water!
+• Let the soil dry out completely between waterings, usually every 2-3 weeks.
+The best practice is to check the soil with your finger.
+If it feels bone dry, it’s time to water!

-Don’t even think about misting—succulents aren’t into that spa treatment.
+• Don’t even think about misting succulents.
 Misting can lead to rot and attract pests, and nobody’s got time for that!

-During the cooler months (fall and winter), cut back on watering since succulents enter a chill mode and don’t need as much moisture.
+During the cooler months (autumn and winter), cut back on watering since succulents enter a rest period and don’t need as much moisture.
 Better to let them stay a little thirsty than to risk root rot!

 Soil and Potting

-Succulents aren’t fans of soggy situations, so good drainage is key.
+Succulents don’t like soggy soils, so good drainage is key.
 Use a cactus or succulent mix that’s gritty and fast-draining.
 If you’re feeling crafty, mix your own with 50% potting soil, 25% coarse sand, and 25% perlite.
 This combo keeps roots breathing and water flowing right through.

 Temperature and Humidity

-Succulents thrive in cozy, dry conditions—think desert vibes.
-Ideal temperatures range from 15-27°C. While they can handle a little chill, keep them away from freezing temperatures and sudden cold drafts.
-In high humidity (like in bathrooms), they can get a bit grumpy and prone to rot, so stick to dry, airy spots instead.
+Succulents thrive in dry conditions.
+If you think about it, a lot of the species come desert climates.
+Indoors the ideal temperatures range from 15-27°C. While they can handle a little cold, keep them away from freezing temperatures and sudden cold drafts.
+In high humidity (like in bathrooms), they are prone to fungal infections and rot, so stick to dry, airy spots instead.

-If you’re cranking up the AC or heating, keep an eye on your succulents—they don’t love drastic shifts.
+If you’re cranking up the AC or heating, keep an eye on your succulents as they don’t love drastic shifts.
 A stable, warm environment keeps them comfy and carefree.

 Fertilising

-Succulents don’t need tons of nutrients, but they appreciate a little boost during the growing season (spring and summer).
+Succulents don’t need a lot of nutrients, but they appreciate a little boost during the growing season (spring and summer).
 Use a diluted, balanced fertiliser or a cactus-specific formula every 4-6 weeks.
-Skip the plant food in fall and winter—your succulents are just chilling out and don’t need the extra energy.
+Skip the plant food in autumn and winter.
+Your succulents will enter a dormant period and don’t need the extra energy.

 Over-fertilising can make succulents grow too fast and get leggy, so keep it light.
 A little snack now and then is plenty!